jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 / 󱥍 pi: regroups modifiers

 === notes
-_ijo_ is the most generic word. it can stand in as a placeholder for anything or anyone.
+#word[󱤌 ijo] is the most generic word. it can stand in as a placeholder for anything or anyone.

 == lesson
 === the particle pi
-_pi_ is a really useful particle that regroups modifiers. \ normally, each modifier modifies the sum of all the previous words in the phrase. the particle _pi_ creates a second phrase which modifies the first phrase.
+#word[󱥍 pi] is a really useful particle that regroups modifiers. \
+normally, each modifier modifies the sum of all the previous words in the phrase. the particle #word[󱥍 pi] creates a second phrase which modifies the first phrase.

+#quote[󱤌󱥔󱤼 \
-_ijo pona mute_ \
+ijo pona mute \
-~ many good things
+~ many good things]

+#quote[󱤌󱥍󱥔󱤼 \
-_ijo pi pona mute_ \
+ijo pi pona mute \
-~ very good thing
+~ very good thing]

-in the first example, mute modifies ijo pona, while in the second example, pona mute modifies ijo.
+in the first example, #word[󱤼 mute] modifies #word[󱤌󱥔 ijo pona], while in the second example, #word[󱥔󱤼 pona mute] modifies #word[󱤌 ijo].

+in sitelen pona, you can also write pi phrases like this, with 󱥍 extending underneath the phrase:

+#quote[󱤌󱥍󱦗󱥔󱤼󱦘 \
+~ ijo pi pona mute]

 === definition of phrase
-when i say phrase, i mean a collection of a main word + modifiers, like jan or ilo moku.
+when i say phrase, i mean a collection of a main word + modifiers, like #word[󱤑 jan] or #word[󱤎󱤶 ilo moku].

 === note about long phrases
 it's a common mistake to try to cram as much information as possible into just one phrase. try to avoid this!